-Stocks cautiously higher after upbeat comments on US-China trade
+Stocks higher after upbeat comments on US-China trade

-U.S. stocks were poised Wednesday for a modestly higher open after U.S. Trade Representative Robert Lighthizer told a Senate panel that U.S.-China trade talks were near their conclusion.
+U.S. stocks rose Wednesday after U.S. Trade Representative Robert Lighthizer told a Senate panel that U.S.-China trade talks were near their conclusion and European stocks posted gains.

 Continue Reading Below

-"Our hope is that we are in the final weeks of having an agreement," he told the Senate Finance Committee.
+"Our hope is that we are in the final weeks of having an agreement," he told the Senate Finance Committee on Tuesday.

 |Ticker